bcrossley712/fs-journal/quizzes/week03.md

 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->
 ```
+A proxy is something that you can add to basic object operations to enable you to provide them with customizable functionality.
+I don't understand them at all yet.
 ```

 **7.** What is the purpose of the `MVC` pattern?